Hiking Essential Equipment

 - Toilet Paper - Kept dry in a zip-log bag.
 Keep another zip-log bag for packing out the used paper.

-- Emergency Stove - A new item I now take with me is a pocket stove that burns denatured alcohol.
+- Emergency Stove - An item I take with me is a pocket stove that burns denatured alcohol.
 The stove and fuel weighs just a couple ounces and takes little space.
 I also have a sheet of aluminum foil to make a small pot in which I can heat water.
 This can be a huge help in hypothermic situations.

 Remember, this list of equipment used for hiking may need to be tweaked for your specified environment.
 But, don't be foolish and head out without adequate gear, knowledge, and ability.